lealre/fastapi-testcontainer-asyncpg/docs/index.md

 ## Context

-The objective of this repository is to test asynchronous FastAPI endpoints using an PostgesQL with an asyncrhounous driver.
-To achive that, besides the testconteiner, it uses [pytest](https://docs.pytest.org/en/stable/){:target="\_blank"} and [pytest-asyncio](https://pytest-asyncio.readthedocs.io/en/latest/){:target="\_blank"}.
+The objective of this repository is to test asynchronous FastAPI endpoints using PostgreSQL as a database.
+To achieve that, besides the `testcontainers`, it uses [`pytest`](https://docs.pytest.org/en/stable/){:target="\_blank"} and [`anyio`](https://anyio.readthedocs.io/en/stable/testing.html){:target="\_blank"}, which provides built-in support for testing applications in the form of a pytest plugin.
+The choice of `anyio` over `pytest-asyncio` is because FastAPI is based on Starlette, which uses AnyIO, so we don't need to install an additional package here.

-The the development of the routes it uses [aiosqlite](https://aiosqlite.omnilib.dev/en/stable/){:target="\_blank"}, the async driver to SQLite.
+The development of the routes uses [aiosqlite](https://aiosqlite.omnilib.dev/en/stable/){:target="\_blank"}, the async driver for SQLite.

 Below are all the dependencies used to run the example.